The Brightlights: Biography

+The Brightlights were formed in 2005 in the North East Lincolnshire conurbation towns of Grimsby and Cleethorpes, with all four members being from the towns.

+2007

 They appeared on the V Festival's "Road to V" competition in the summer of 2007.
 They subsequently won the competition along with Ipswich band Rosalita.
 They went on to appear regularly on Freshly Squeezed & Channel 4 Music with Alexa Chung & Rick Edwards.

-In September 2007, The Guardian newspaper featured them as their 'New Band of the Day'.
+In September 2007, The Guardian newspaper featured them as their 'New Band of the Day', commenting on Blanchard's "bloke-ishly rasping vocals".